Cool WordPress .htaccess Tips to Boost Your WordPress Site’s Security

 You have started a blog to share your opinion with the World Wide Web.
 Someone stumbles upon one of your articles.
 He likes it, and posts it on Digg.
 Now it gets everyone’s attention.
 Visitors come pouring into your site.
 Your revenue starts to go up.
 Definitely good news!
 But now there is a catch.
 You are now the target of the ‘bad crowd’ of the Internet, spammers, hackers and leechers.

-It’s time to toughen up your innocent little Wordpress site.
-The .htaccess file is the easiest and the cheapest (actually it’s free!) solution to secure a Wordpress blog.
+It’s time to toughen up your innocent little WordPress site.
+The .htaccess file is the easiest and the cheapest (actually it’s free!) solution to secure a WordPress blog.

 What is a .htaccess File?